A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: One-dimensional electrostatics of deformable dielectrics

 which is the same as Eq.~\eqref{1d-energy-form-d-e-9}.
 By substituting Eq.~\eqref{1d-energy-form-d-p-7} into Eq.~\eqref{1d-energy-form-d-p-5} and using integration by parts and Eq.~\eqref{1d-energy-form-d-p-8}, we can show that

 It follows from Eqs.~\eqref{1d-energy-form-d-p-4} and \eqref{1d-energy-form-d-p-9} that the free energy \eqref{1d-energy-form-d-p-3} can then be written as

 {$\bullet$ \it Variation of the deformation} Suppose that the deformation $\chi$ makes the free energy $F_p$ stationary.
 Consider the variation $\chi \to \chi + \tau \chi_1$.
 Here $\chi_1$ is arbitrary and satisfies all the kinematically admissible deformations.
 The electric quantities are assumed to be independent of the variation of the deformation.
-Then the vanishing of the first variation of the free energy \eqref{1d-energy-form-d-p-10} with respect to the deformation is
+Then the zero first variation of the free energy \eqref{1d-energy-form-d-p-10} with respect to the deformation is

 where $t^M$ is the Maxwell stress

 that is the same as the one in Eq.~\eqref{1d-energy-form-d-e-10} (or Eq.~\eqref{1d-total-stress-expli}).
 Since $\chi_1$ is an arbitrary function, the zero first variation \eqref{1d-energy-form-d-p-11} gives the equilibrium equation